 Remember if you are enjoying yourself, your participants will too.

-Delivering training virtually takes an additional set of skills to ensure you create an engaging and useful learning experience for your participants.
-So, take the time to prepare fully, changing your design to work in the virtual environment.
+Delivering effective virtual training takes an additional set of skills to ensure you create an engaging and useful learning experience for your participants.
+So, follow best practices for virtual training by taking the time to prepare fully, changing your design to work in the virtual environment.
 And remember, practice, practice, practice!